 5. Waterfire Providence is beautiful experience for child and adult alike, the significance of which changes in relationship to one’s age.
 Nestled in the heart of Providence, Waterfire is a non-profit experience (manned entirely by volunteers) created in 1997, that incorporates fire, hauntingly beautiful music, artistic lighting, and continuous gondola rides with singing gondoliers.
 There’s no way not to be moved by the Waterfire experience.
 Waterfire generally runs from around May (Memorial Day) until October (around Columbus Day).
 And best of all?
 Completely free of charge.
 My only tips: Arrive early and bring a sweater.
 Sometimes is chillier on the water than you’d think!

 6. Another jewel nestled snugly in the heart of Providence is the Bank of America Skating Center.
 Open from November to March, the Skating Center offers continuous skating (10am – 10pm during the week and 10am-11pm on the weekends), lockers, music, and a snack bar.
 The rink is 14,000 square feet, so there’s plenty of room for you and your fellow skaters.
 No skates?
 No problem!
-Skates are available for rental as well.
+Skates are available for rental as well for just five bucks.
 And the admission?
-Just $6 for adults and $3 for children.
+Just $7 for adults and $4 for children.
 Another fun and affordable choice for your family.

 7. If you’re hankering for a family-friendly breakfast experience, T’s Restaurant in Cranston is the perfect choice.
 Featuring fresh breakfast combinations and seasonal flavored coffees (try the pumpkin!), T’s combines the best of both worlds for yourself and your children.
 T’s serves everything from pastry to omelets to egg sandwiches, and has recently added gluten-free selections.
 The staff is extremely friendly as well.
 Every time I bring my children, servers from all over the restaurant come by to check in and say hello.
 And the best part?
 They don’t mind if your child eventually ends up surrounded by a halo of pancake chunks.
 A few more words of wisdom?
 T’s tends to get busy.
 Quite busy.
 You may encounter a wait.
 I would suggest bringing some fruit or crackers for your kids to take the edge off in such a circumstance.
 Don’t let that deter you, however.
 T’s is so worth the wait.